empa-scientific-it/docs/src/content/docs/services/Software Engineering/development.md

 ## Internal developments

-We develop and maintain a number of open-source packages in python as well as in other languages.
+We develop and maintain a number of open-source packages in various languages.
 The following list is not exhaustive, so don't forget to check our repositories for the latest releases.

 ### General-purpose tools